Skip to content

 Bitcoin Core is one of the most important wallets in the Bitcoin ecosystem.
-As an official Bitcoin client, the wallet lets users run nodes, allowing them to help maintain the Bitcoin network.
-And as a crypto wallet, it lets you access and manage your bitcoin.
+As an official Bitcoin client, the wallet lets users run nodes, helping maintain the Bitcoin network.
+And as a crypto wallet, it lets you access and manage your Bitcoin.

-This makes losing your Bitcoin Core wallet especially devastating.
+Losing your Bitcoin Core wallet would be devastating.
 Not only does it deny you access to your digital assets, but it also stops you from participating in the network as a node.
-You lose your funds and are no longer able to contribute to the blockchain’s security.
+You lose your funds and can no longer contribute to the blockchain’s security.

 Preserving asset custody and helping maintain the network are two important things to Bitcoin enthusiasts, the kind of people who tend to use Bitcoin Core wallets.
 So, to be on the safe side, always back up your Bitcoin Core wallet.